Sanity proceeding for Patrick Eugene Prendergast: Motion for a proceeding, stay of execution, pretrial

 Prendergast's new defense team (attorneys Darrow, Gregory, and Harlan) were attempting various avenues to prevent his scheduled execution from going forward as scheduled on March 23.
 While Darrow lobbied for a pardon, Gregory and Harlan searched to find a judge who would entertain a motion on the basis of John Prendergast's affidavit attesting that he had observed his brother to be currently insane.
 Late on the evening of March 22, sitting in the Cook County Criminal Court, Judge Arthur H. Chetlain ordered a two-week reprieve ordering a stay of execution until April 4.
 He further issued a de lunatico inquirendo –a writ which ordered for an inquiry to be held in which a jury would rule as to whether or not Prendergast was currently insane.
 Current insanity would make him ineligible to be executed.
 This move by Chetlain was highly unexpected, and he faced tremendous backlash for issuing the reprieve.
-He was accused of philandering and having exceeded his judicial authority..
-In response to criticism, Chetlain recused himself from the matter and the case was given to Judge John Barton Payne.
+Chetlain had previously been the law partner of Stephen Gregory, one of Pendergast's attorneys.
+Chetlain was accused of philandering and having exceeded his judicial authority.
+Trude, attorney for the state, objected to Chetlain continuing to preside over the matter and the judge recused himself from the matter.
+After his refusal, the case was given to Judge John Barton Payne.

 Delays arose, with the execution being further stayed until July 2.
 In May, a stipulation was presented to Payne in which it would have been agreed to postpone the trial to the court's September term and further stay the execution until November.
 However, Payne rejected this and set a start date of June 20 for the trial.

 The sanity proceeding began on June 20, and were ultimately concluded on July 3.
 Since the trial was not concluded in time for a June 2 execution, the execution received an additional stay until July 13.

 The proceedings received renewed public interest after French president Sadi Carnot was assassinated on June 24 (during the course of the trial).
 Many had already been concerned after Harrison's assassination that it was part of a perceived trend of violent crimes being committed against officials, with other examples in then-recent years including the assassination of U.S. president James A. Garfield and the assassination of Russian Tsar Alexander II (both in 1881).